Christmas

 people as they slept or lay awake, excited, worried, aroused, sleepy,

 happy, sad, angry, content.
-Humans still intrigued him even after 700
+Humans still intrigued him even after seven

-years of studying them.
-And he loved them, all humanity in general, and
+hundred years of studying them.
+He loved them, all humanity in general,

 “You’re so cold.”
 He was shocked when she stirred in